-Here’s what we know about the delta plus variant
+Here’s what we know about the delta-plus variant

 “We must remain watchful, new variants in particular, notably the delta variant, mean we must be cautious,” she said during her last government statement.

-In the United Kingdom, where more than 72 percent of adults have been fully vaccinated, the delta variant has been accounting for nearly all new infections even though coronavirus cases overall are on the decline.
+In the United Kingdom, where more than 72 percent of adults have been fully vaccinated, the delta variant has accounted for nearly all new infections, even though coronavirus cases overall are on the decline.

-At least 39 confirmed cases of the delta-plus variant have been found in the country along with six probable ones, according to a July briefing from Public Health England.
+At least 39 confirmed cases of the delta-plus variant have been found in the country, along with six probable ones, according to a July briefing from Public Health England.

 The virus has not appeared to have gained intense traction on British soil, said Colin Angus, a public health policy modeler and analyst in England.